op7ic/WINFINGER/README.md

 ** Methodology **

 * Using Packer build each of the above versions as VirtualBox VM
-* Hash the base image files in VMDK
+* Hash the base image files in VMDK using FTK Imager
 * Install Sysmon
-* Allow for full updates while sysmon logs all hashes
+* Allow for full updates while sysmon logs all hashes up to latest patch/version
 * Extract all hashes from Sysmon